NickChapman1988/FeelingHungry/README.md

 ## Structure

 The website is split into four sections - a home (landing) page, an about page, a recipe search page and contact page.
-The fixed navbar allows the user to easily navigate the site and get in touch, and presents a consistent layout.
+The fixed navbar allows the user to easily navigate the site and get in touch, and presents a consistent layout, while the toggle feature makes the navbar more accessible for mobile and tablet devices whilst maintaining consistent positioning.
 The Home page holds prominent self-explanatory site message and CTA buttons in the centre of the page, with further information accessible on the About page.
 The Recipes page is clean and simple, giving users a no-fuss search box to utilise and find recipes.
 The Contact page gives users an easy way to give feedback and contact the site owner.

 ## Skeleton